YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-02-10-OpenVC-Color-Tracking.md

 </figure>

 Due to variations in lighting conditions and reflections, using a single set of hue thresholds results in very bad tracking robustness.
-In this program, an adaptive thresholding method is implemented and is found to greatly improve tracking robustness.
-Namely:
+Therefore, an adaptive thresholding method is implemented and is found to greatly improve tracking robustness.
+The adaptive thresholding is executed as follows:

 1. Thresholds are initialized at `hue_min=50` and `hue_max=80`.
 2. When a new frame is processed, identify the centroid of the largest green area, and store the Hue value at the centroid (name it `hue_central`).
 3. Update the thresholds as follows: `hue_min=hue_central-10`, `hue_max=hue_central+10`.

-The adaptive thresholding method ensures that the program consistently tracks the largest green area in the video stream.
+The adaptive thresholding method ensures that the algorithm consistently tracks the largest green area in the video stream.
 The method fails horribly, however, when lighting conditions change too drastically (e.g. shadows or reflections).